 Closest stations: Camden Town and Chalk Farm (Underground: Northern Line), Camden Road (Trains: London Overground)

 8. Berwick Street

 Monday – Saturday 8am – 6pm

 In the middle of bustling Soho, one of the oldest markets in London is home to stalls selling a hybrid of fruit and vegetables, flowers, street food and household necessities.
 Stretching from Walker’s Court to the corner of the elegant Yauatcha restaurant, this pedestrianised outdoor market prevails after almost 250 years.
 A good range of shops compliment the street stalls including Flat White coffee house, fabric store Cloth Shop and vintage boutique Reign.
 A popular haunt for office workers in the area, visitors would be remiss to bypass lunch at Berwick Street for another Pret sandwich.
-Our recommendations: Savage Salad with chicken and halloumi and a large falafel wrap from Jerusalem Falafel.
+Our recommendations: Savage Salads with chicken and halloumi and a large falafel wrap from Jerusalem Falafel.

 Closest stations: Oxford Circus (Underground: Victoria, Central and Bakerloo lines), Tottenham Court Road (Underground: Central and Northern lines), Piccadilly Circus (Underground: Bakerloo and Piccadilly lines)